Key responsibilities of liquor licensees

 - a direct sales licence

-- a limited club licence, unless a clause is applied by CBS requiring it (will no longer apply from November 2019, read club licence information)
+- a limited club licence, unless a clause is applied by CBS requiring it (this will no longer apply from November 2019, read club licence information)

 - a limited licence, unless a clause is applied by CBS requiring it.